WebicityBrowser/Webicity/README.md

 *   Webicity: Responsible for rendering content.
 *   Thready: Provides a GUI component system, and interfaces with the preferred drawing system.
 *   Thready web extensions: Part of Webicity.
 Allows for rendering web pages with Thready.
+*   EcmaSpiral Engine: An experimental Javascript runtime.
+Not yet attached to the main codebase.

 Thanks to [@Minecraftian14](https://github.com/Minecraftian14) for helping!